smapiot/piral/docs/commands/new-pilet.md

 ### `source`

-Sets the source package containing a Piral instance for templating the scaffold process.
+Sets the source package (potentially incl. its tag/version) containing a Piral instance for templating the scaffold process.

 - Type: `string`
 - Default: `piral`